Walk this way: Kathryn on the simple joys of a daily stroll in Newcastle

-We chatted about university, friends and nights out, whilst taking in the fresh air.
+We chatted about university, friends and general life, while taking in the fresh air.
 We were even lucky enough to catch the sight of some ducklings.

 Wednesday: Tynemouth by Metro

 I love the seaside, and have always felt at home by water.
-Having recently been to South Shields to complete a university project, I thought it would be nice to travel to Tynemouth, catching the Metro from Monument and leaving the train at Tynemouth.
+Having once visited South Shields to complete a university project, I thought it would be nice to travel to Tynemouth, catching the Metro from Monument and leaving the train at Tynemouth.
 On Saturdays and Sundays you are greeted by a bustling market selling trinkets and antiques.

 The walk to the beach is a short one through the town, and I was surprised at the number of shops.
 I certainly took the opportunity to pop into one of several gift shops.

 I walked the length of Longsands beach, admiring the seafront architecture and embracing the sea air.
 A great way to relax and take some time away from my studies, even if I did end up with sand in my shoes.